 Chief Clint Shannon began his law enforcement career in 1979 in North Miami where he spent 31 years.
 Chief Shannon was promoted up through the ranks to Chief of Police before retiring in 2010.
 Clint joined the Palm Beach Gardens Police Department in 2010 as an Assistant Chief and was appointed Chief of Police in 2018.
 Chief Shannon holds a bachelor’s degree in Organizational Leadership from St. Thomas University.
 He is a graduate of the FBI National Academy’s 202nd session, FBI Executive Development 56th session, and the Police Executive Research Forum’s Senior Management Institute for Police 68th session.

 Chief Jenkins currently serves as Police Chief in North Palm Beach.
 He is a 30 year leader in South Florida policing.
 Chief Jenkins is an Executive Board member and immediate past-president of the Palm Beach County Association of Chiefs of Police and President of the Northern Area Mutual Aid Consortium of Palm Beach County.
 Chief Jenkins holds a Masters of Criminal Justice from Boston University is a graduate of the FBI National Academy and the Senior Management Institute for Police Executive Research Forum Command Colleges.

-Ted Gonzales currently serves as the Countywide Director of Operations for Palm Beach County Law Enforcement Exchange (LEX).
-Director Gonzales retired as Chief/Director of Public Safety for the Jupiter Island Public Safety Department in April of 2014 and was appointed Executive Director of Palm Beach County Association of Chiefs of Police in March 2022.
+Hal Hutchins currently serves as the Executive Director for the Palm Beach County Association of Chiefs of Police.
+Mr. Hutchins retired as Chief of Police for the Town of Ocean Ridge, Florida in August 2021 and assumed the role of Executive Director of Palm Beach County Association of Chiefs of Police in March 2022.
 He Currently serves as Asst.
 Chief of Police for Florida Atlantic University and has over 40 years of Law Enforcement experience in South Florida.